 As the professional association for IPs, APIC has embarked on a two-year process to create the developmental timeline for the IP that will take someone from interest in the field through the first years on the job all the way until retirement.

 The development timeline is grounded in APIC’s IP Competency Model.

 - Roadmap for the Novice Infection Preventionist (now available; member login required)

 The Novice Roadmap establishes all the knowledge, skills, and abilities that the infection preventionist must gain from day 1 on the job through taking the Certification in Infection Prevention and Control (CIC®) exam.

 - Fellow of the Association for Professionals in Infection Control and Epidemiology

+The APIC Fellows program recognizes exemplary APIC members with status as a Fellow of the Association for Professionals in Infection Control and Epidemiology (FAPIC).
 Fellow of APIC status is a distinction of honor for infection preventionists who are not only advanced practitioners of infection prevention practice, but also leaders within the field.
-This designation validates an infection preventionist’s advanced competencies and distinguishes them as an expert leader.
-Becoming an APIC Fellow requires completion of an application and submission of supporting materials.

 - Professional Practice Standards

 The foundational document for the profession, the Professional Practice Standards establish the core duties, responsibilities, and skill set of the infection preventionist.

 Based on the May 2012 AJIC article on APIC's Competency Model, the Proficient Practitioner Bridge will enable infection preventionists to identify personal strengths and weaknesses, with the ultimate goal of positioning the proficient infection preventionist to apply for the APIC Fellow designation.